fibjs/fib-flow/docs/installation.md

 ### Prerequisites
 - fibjs >= 0.33.0
+- One of the following databases:
-- SQLite3 or another supported database system
+  - SQLite3 (included)
+  - MySQL 5.7+
+  - PostgreSQL 12+

 Install fib-flow via fibjs: